Stud Dog Issue: Blood in a Dog's SemenLast updated: Oct 26, 2020 by Marty Greer, DVM

 - Lastly, your vet will examine the semen for blood, bacteria, and white blood cells, indicating infection as a cause.

-TreatmentTreatment depends on the cause but usually includes long-term antibiotic for four weeks and then re-evaluating the semen for blood and fertility.
+If an infection is confirmed, only then should treatment with antibiotics be initiated.
+If your veterinarian confirms an infection in the prostate, called prostatitis, both an antibiotic and finasteride should be used.
+We usually recommend long-term antibiotics for four weeks and then re-evaluate the semen for blood and fertility.
 Trimeth-sulfa or Enrofloxacin (Baytril) are your best choices for antibiotics.
+If these fail, a culture of the ejaculate may be needed.
 Once cleared, relapses of prostate issues are common so monitor for reoccurrence.
 It is not enough to just have semen; we want these males to have normal numbers of sperm and no blood in any of the collection.

 The materials, information and answers provided through this website are not intended to replace the medical advice or services of your personal veterinarian or other pet health care professional.
 Consult your own veterinarian for answers to specific medical questions, including diagnosis, treatment, therapy or medical attention.